Anish-Bammidi/IDA101-240OMH0303--Anish/README.md

 This hand gesture recognition model lays the groundwork for innovative, accessible technology in smart homes.
 With further development, this model can support a wider range of gestures and applications, creating more inclusive and adaptable control solutions for a variety of environments.

+For any questions or contributions, please reach out to the project maintainer.

 ---

 ## Screenshort